 There are four types of merit-based financial awards for full-time Master of Accountancy students: fellowships, MACC Scholars awards, other financial awards and graduate assistant positions.
 Exceptional applicants may receive a combination of awards.

 Federal loan programs are available to graduate business students through the USC Student Financial Aid Office.
-The priority deadline to apply is late February or early March.
 For details, call 803-777-8134.

 International students should visit International Students Services for additional information concerning funding opportunities.

 Fellowships are the largest awards provided by the MACC program.
 For 2015-16, individual student awards ranged from $4,000 to $26,930.
 Fellowship recipients typically qualify for other merit-based awards such as our MACC Scholars award and graduate assistant positions.

 Fellowships are awarded at our Decision in a Day event(s) to top incoming MACC students.
 The selection criteria for these highly competitive awards include leadership potential based on academic background, GMAT scores, community service and extracurricular activities.

 - Ernst and Young Fellowship(s)

 - Putnam Fellowship(s)

 - Muse Memorial Fellowship(s)

 - Tax Exec Fellowship(s)